This year’s open submissions period ended on June 15, 2022.

 Regarding rights and permissions, authors of accepted works will be asked to sign a general publishing agreement that allows the work to be published on the website.
 The author will retain all rights, with the understanding that, if the work were to be published elsewhere, Nobody’s Home would be acknowledged.

-The project does not accept submissions of poetry, fiction, or drama.
+The editor will not consider submissions of poetry, fiction, or drama.